-The valuation of various assets and liabilities on the balance sheet - including trading assets and liabilities, availablefor-sale securities, loans held for sale, assets and liabilities accounted for under the fair value option (which is discussed in the following section), and foreclosed assets - involves the use of fair values.
+The valuation of various assets and liabilities on the balance sheet - including trading assets and liabilities, available-for-sale securities, loans held for sale, assets and liabilities accounted for under the fair value option (which is discussed in the following section), and foreclosed assets - involves the use of fair values.
 During recent market stress events, the fair values of some financial instruments and nonfinancial assets have declined.

 Institutions are reminded that the objective of a fair value measurement is to determine the price that would be received to sell an asset or transfer a liability in an orderly transaction (e.g., not a forced or distressed sale) at the balance sheet date.
 Accordingly, fair values should reflect current market conditions and consider recent transaction prices, where available.
-This fair value objective is generally applicable to all fair value measurements, whether or not a bank has early adopted FASB Statement No. 157, Fair Value Measurements, which is discussed in the following section.
+This fair value objective is generally applicable to all fair value measurements and is consistent with FASB Statement No. 157, Fair Value Measurements, which is discussed in the following section.